Privacy & Confidentiality

 When incorrect PHI may impact care, a correction can be requested.

-If you have a concern about how NSHN has responded to a request for access or correction to PHI or a privacy breach, you can contact the Information Privacy Commissioner of Ontario:
+If you have a concern about how NSHN has responded to a request for access or correction to PHI or a privacy breach, you can contact:

 2 Bloor Street E., Suite 1400